Blog vs. Vlog. It’s an interesting time to be a content creator.

 I could (and arguably should) hire more help for some of these things, but that’s a conversation for another day.

-My point here is, it’s better to do a couple things the right way, than spread yourself too thin and not do any of them well.
+My point here is, it’s better to do a couple of things the right way versus spreading yourself too thin and not do any of them well.

-So right now, my plan is to do the blog and video to the best of my ability, and then revisit other channels later on.
+So right now, my plan is to do the blog and video to the best of my ability and then revisit other channels later on this year.